Chart Color Schemes

 In terms of cultural diversity, Queanbeyan West - Jerrabomberra records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Queanbeyan West - Jerrabomberra's population was found to be approximately in line with the broader area's average regarding cultural diversity, with 82.3% born in Australia, 93.0% being citizens, and 87.0% speaking English only at home.
-Christianity was identified as the predominant religion in Queanbeyan West - Jerrabomberra, comprising 56.6%, compared to 52.1% across Rest of NSW.
+Queanbeyan West - Jerrabomberra had a cultural diversity profile similar to the wider region's average, with 82.3% of its population born in Australia, 93.0% being citizens, and 87.0% speaking English only at home.
+Christianity was the predominant religion in Queanbeyan West - Jerrabomberra, with 56.6%, compared to 52.1% across Rest of NSW.
 The top three ancestry groups were Australian (27.7%), English (25.3%), and Irish (8.6%).

 Frequently Asked Questions - Diversity